TERREMEMBER/znbase/docs/content/stable/sample-data/northwind.md

 showAsideToc: true
 ---

-Download and install the PostgreSQL-compatible version of the Northwind dataset on the YugabyteDB distributed SQL database.
+Download and install the PostgreSQL-compatible version of the Northwind dataset on the ZNbaseDB distributed SQL database.

 ## About the Northwind sample database